ArcadeTV/msuplus-tracker/README.md

 * Cube
 * TecnoSoft

 I can try to interface any other games but it's not guaranteed to work.
+Please see [this list](https://gdri.smspower.org/wiki/index.php/Mega_Drive/Genesis_Sound_Driver_List) to identify the driver being used prior to asking for new patches.

 The Electronic Arts sound drivers are above my head.
 Audios Wave Slave MD is also giving me a hard time since 2021.